marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 Now we are ready to install Windows!

-# 3. Install Windows
+## 3. Install Windows

-**PLEASE NOTE:** Windows was not able to recognize my hard disk during install on a Dell XPS 9310.
-The solution was to change the storage type from RAID to AHCI/NVMe in the BIOS ([see this Dell community question](https://www.dell.com/community/XPS/Pros-Cons-AHCI-vs-Raid-On-XPS13-9300-NVMe/td-p/7636984) for more information about the different types).
+**PLEASE NOTE:** Windows did not recognize my hard disk during install on a Dell XPS 9310.
+The solution was to change the BIOS setting `Storage Type` from `RAID` to `AHCI/NVMe` (see [this Dell community question](https://www.dell.com/community/XPS/Pros-Cons-AHCI-vs-Raid-On-XPS13-9300-NVMe/td-p/7636984) for more information about this setting).

 1. Boot from the Windows USB stick
-2. Install Windows on the partition you created in step 2.
+2. Install Windows to the partition you created in step 2.2.3
-3. Once Windows is installed you're done with it for now
+3. Complete the initial setup of Windows 10

+Next, we are going to enable Windows Device Encryption (BitLocker):

+4. Once Windows is started, open `Manage BitLocker` from the start menu
+5. Click `Turn BitLocker on` to enable encryption for your Operating system drive
+6. Perform the following steps to enable encryption in the BitLocker assistant:
+  - Preparing your drive for BitLocker: Click `Next`
+  - BitLocker Drive Encryption Setup: Click `Next`
+  - How do you want to back up your recovery key?
+    - Click `Print the recovery key`
+    - Save the recovery key as PDF to your desktop
+    - Click `Next`
+  - Activate BitLocker: Click `Activate BitLocker`

+**IMPORTANT:** Backup the recovery key PDF somewhere save **outside** your encrypted Windows partition!
+Because due to BitLocker using TPM to unlock your drive, certain things such as a BIOS upgrade, can cause the TPM to not release the unlock-key and force you to provide the recovery key (see [How does BitLocker work without asking for a password?](https://www.quora.com/How-does-BitLocker-work-without-asking-for-a-password)).

-At this point, you could enable encryption, install additional drivers etc. But I recommend to setup elementary OS first, because if something goes wrong you'll need to start all over again.
+At this point, you could install additional drivers etc. But I recommend to setup elementary OS first, because if something goes wrong you'll need to start all over again.

-# 4. Install elementary OS
+## 4. Install elementary OS

-## 4.1 Boot elementary OS in Demo Mode
+### 4.1 Boot elementary OS in Demo Mode

 Since we are going to create encrypted LUKS containers, we need to boot elementary OS in Demo Mode: